ashfurrow/blog/source/blog/2017-01-14-naming-things-in-swift.html.markdown

 }
 ```

 This doesn't mean that all loop variables should be short, it only means that _widely_ used names should be longer.
-Let's see a counterexample, where a short variable name in a loop is a bad idea.
+Let's see a counterexample, where a short variable name in a loop can be a bad idea.

 ```swift
 for var i in 0..<10 {